godotengine/godot-docs/reference/faq.rst

 Instead, try to reformulate them as a problem first, so developers and the community have a base ground to discuss first.

-Examples of how not to state problems generally are like this:
+Examples of how NOT to state problems generally are like this:

 -  Certain feature is ugly
 -  Certain workflow is slow